RiV-chain/public-peers/README.md

 # Public Peers

-This repository contains peering information for publicly accessible nodes on the Yggdrasil network.
-This repo only for Yggdrasil v0.4 peers.
+This repository contains peering information for publicly accessible nodes on the RiV-mesh network.
+This repo only for RiV-mesh v0.4 peers.

 Note that not all peers in this repository are guaranteed to be online - check the [Public Peers](https://publicpeers.neilalexander.dev/) page instead to find peers that are online now.

-In most cases, public peers should be accessible by adding the string provided for each peer to the `Peers: []` section of your `yggdrasil.conf` configuration file.
+In most cases, public peers should be accessible by adding the string provided for each peer to the `Peers: []` section of your `mesh.conf` configuration file.

-Example in `yggdrasil.conf`:
+Example in `mesh.conf`:
 ```
 Peers:
 [